Is this an "internet auction?"

 If you live nearby or otherwise would like to deliver your pieces, we are very accessible at our auction gallery, 15900 York Road, Sparks, Maryland 21152.
 (Directions.)
 Please simply contact us at least a day ahead of time if you'd like to meet with us there, as we are open by appointment only.

-How should I ship my pottery or antiques?
+How should I ship my pottery?

-We have been packing and shipping stoneware and redware for almost thirty years, so we are well-versed in this area.
+We have been packing and shipping stoneware and redware for thirty years, so we are well-versed in this area.
 While these methods can vary somewhat depending on what you are shipping, following these steps is a good rule of thumb for safe transit of anything you may wish to send.

-The main step you can take in making sure your pottery or other antiques arrive safely is double-boxing with styrofoam peanuts and/or bubble wrap.
+The main step you can take in making sure your pottery arrives safely is double-boxing with styrofoam peanuts and/or bubble wrap.
 In other words, you should pack your item in one box that it fits in comfortably, and ideally you should wrap that item in bubble wrap then fill the box with peanuts.
 You should then take that first box and put that inside another box in which it fits comfortably.
 You should fill the space between those two boxes with peanuts.

 Realistically, you do have some leeway in packing materials.
 For instance, depending on the size of a piece, peanuts alone can probably do the job.
 However, the method above is the ideal packing method.
 If you have questions at all about this, please feel free to contact us.